AuDigitalHealth/ci-fhir-r4/pages/_includes/conformance.md

 For some complex types a meaningful, valid, value can be populated with only one subelement, but usually more than one subelement is needed.

-*Must Support elements of Reference type*
+*Must support elements of Reference type*

 - A sending system **SHALL** be capable of populating the element with a valid reference
 - A receiving system **SHALL** be capable of meaningfully processing the element with a valid reference that conforms to the profile
 - A persisting system **SHALL** be capable of persisting the element with a valid reference that conforms to the profile

-*Must Support elements with a choice of data types or profiles*
+*Must support elements with a choice of data types or profiles*

 - A sending system **SHALL** be capable of populating the element with a value that conforms to at least one choice, and **SHOULD** be capable of populating every choice for which the sending system might possess data
 - A receiving system **SHALL** be capable of meaningfully processing all choices (since the receiver cannot anticipate which data type or profile might be populated)